Full Eigenstate Thermalization in Integrable Spin Systems

-ETH, although is concerned only with nonintegrable for which the expectation value of observables is believed to reach a thermal (microcanonical ensemble) value at late times.
-There have also been considerable studies of ETH in integrable systems where it is expected to not hold \cite{PhysRevE.87.012118,PhysRevB.91.155123,PhysRevE.91.012144,PhysRevE.102.062113,PhysRevLett.113.117202,Vidmar_2016,PhysRevLett.125.070605,Rottoli:2025pzr}.
-It is then natural to ask about the validity of \emph{full} ETH conditions in integrable systems.
-In this work we investigate the fate of full ETH conditions, by trying to answer the question : \emph{What is the fate of the full ETH conditions in integrable systems and how do they differ from nonintegrable ones?} We answer this question by numerically studying paradigmatic integrable spin model viz Ising model and XXZ model.
+ETH applies to nonintegrable systems, for which the expectation values of observables are believed to reach thermal (microcanonical ensemble) values at late times.
+There have also been considerable studies of ETH in integrable systems where it is expected to not hold \cite{PhysRevE.87.012118,PhysRevB.91.155123,PhysRevE.91.012144,PhysRevE.102.062113,PhysRevLett.113.117202,Vidmar_2016,PhysRevLett.125.070605,PhysRevX.14.031048,Rottoli:2025pzr}.
+It is then natural to question the validity of \emph{full} ETH conditions in integrable systems.
+In this work we investigate the question: \emph{What is the fate of the full ETH conditions in integrable systems and how do they differ from nonintegrable cases?} We answer this question by numerically studying integrable spin model viz the Ising and the XXZ models.
 Specifically, we study \emph{full} ETH properties of these model by studying a four point correlator, the OTOC.